Article Picture

 Bondi Pavilion, 1 Queen Elizabeth Dr, Sydney NSW 2026, Australia

-It's really all about jugs of Pimms and buckets of prawns here.
-The sprawling restaurant and bar is about as close as you'll get to St Tropez' Club 55 and a Paris Hilton Champagne shower on the eastern beaches.
-It's right on the promenade where families of well-heeled Bondi dwellers mingle among guys in low V tees and even lower slung shorts, with their hats sitting so askew you wonder how it stays on.
-It's definitely a daytime venue.
-Groups of French and Japanese tourists lounge and nap in deck chairs out the front while inside, the restaurant offers beachside retreat with a capital to get involved and tick it off your Bucket List.
+It's It's really all about jugs of Pimms and buckets of prawns here.
+The sprawling restaurant and bar is about as you'you'll gTropez't Tropez' Club 55 and a Paris Hilton Champagne shower on the eastern It'shes.
+It's right on the promenade where families of well-heeled Bondi dwellers mingle among guys in low V tees and even lower-slung shorts, with their hats sitting so askew you wonder how they stay on.
+It's a daytime venue—groups of French and Japanese tourists lounge and nap in deck chairs out the front while inside.
+The restaurant offers a beachside retreat with the capital to get involved and tick off your bucket list.

 8. Opera Bar